Policy Toward Large-Scale Purchases of GMO Shares (Takeover Defense Measures)

-1.Objectives of the Large-Scale Purchase Rules
+1.Objectives of introducing the Policy

-The GMO Group focuses its business resources on the Internet market with high growth potential, under the corporate slogan “Internet for Everyone.”
-The GMO Group has been providing a full range of Internet-related services, chiefly in the following four areas:
+The GMO Internet Group focuses its business resources on the Internet market with high growth potential, under the corporate slogan “Internet for Everyone.”
+The GMO Internet Group has been providing a full range of Internet-related services, chiefly in the following four areas:

 (1) Internet Infrastructure business;